 With only one post to workaround, you can saw logs that are larger than you would expect to be able to cut.
-You don't have to try and squeeze the log between 2 or more posts.
+You don't have to squeeze the log between two or more posts.
 This gives you the ability to whittle the log down to a more manageable size right on the mill.
 An odd-shaped log can also be sliced more easily on this cantilever design.

-Another advantage of this unique to Woodmizer design is that you can cut logs accurately on an uneven surface.
+Another advantage of this unique Woodmizer design is that you can cut logs accurately on an uneven surface.
 While it is always a good idea to get your sawmill as level as possible, the monorail design gives you more flexibility since the saw head is always parallel to the track.

 Features That Aren't Needed

 Certain features of the manual Woodmizer sawmills don't make much sense.
 The crank feed system on the LT 15 and LT 28 sawmills is an unnecessary feature.
-It would be easier to just push the saw head through the cut than to turn a crank that pulls the saw head through.
+It would be easier to push the saw head through the cut rather than turn a crank that pulls the saw head through.
 Turning this crank puts stress on the operator's shoulder, increasing fatigue.